EtienneLamoureux/TQVaultAE/README.md

 # TQVaultAE
-An external tool that provides extra bank space for Titan Quest Anniversary Edition.
-Also contains some item edition features.
+TQVaultAE is an external tool for [Titan Quest Anniversary Edition](https://www.thqnordic.com/games/titan-quest) that allows you to store and search your items outside the game.
+Works with all expansions!

 ![TitanQuestAE screenshot](https://raw.githubusercontent.com/EtienneLamoureux/TQVaultAE/master/documentation/screenshot.PNG "Hey, I can see my inventory from here!")